 Introverts have a unique capacity to solve difficult, complicated problems

-Extroverts have a tendency to take a quick-and-dirty approach to problem solving.
+Extroverts have a tendency to take a quick-and-dirty approach to problem-solving.
 Decisive, quick action is sometimes needed.
 But many abandon projects when an initial try fails and a problem seems too difficult.

 Introverts are often able to leverage their unique gifts to deal with gritty dilemmas.
 Specifically, they have the ability and inclination to listen attentively, conduct thorough research, assimilate large amounts of information, and gain clarity on complex issues.
-Plus, they have tenacity and focus that allows them to persist until a matter is resolved.
+Plus, they have the tenacity and focus that allows them to persist until a matter is resolved.

 Many introverts are able to parlay their insightful and problem-solving skills to success in leadership roles.
-Business consultant Jim Collins, author of Good to Great: Why Some Companies Make the Leap…And Others Don’t, observed that all of the great companies highlighted in his best-selling book were headed by quiet, deep thinking leaders.
+Business consultant Jim Collins, author of Good to Great: Why Some Companies Make the Leap…And Others Don’t, observed that all of the great companies highlighted in his best-selling book were headed by quiet, deep-thinking leaders.

 Cain relates: “The lesson, says Collins, is clear.
 We don’t need giant personalities to transform companies.
 We need leaders who build not their own egos but the institutions they run.”

 What Quiet taught me was that being quiet, especially when accompanied by the skills of observation, thought, and reflection, can be an asset to everyday life and leadership roles.
 Before reading the book, I tended to think that introverts could succeed despite their shortcomings but now I more clearly see they can excel because of their strengths.

 In a small group environment, acknowledging that all have stories to tell can be helpful.
 Welcoming the introvert, not trying to “get them out of their shell,” is a way of affirming that God has given us unique gifts, which we can each contribute to the body of Christ.